-JUNE 22nd, LAS VEGAS, NV—Outside the strip is blazing in the dry heat.
-The brightness of the sun reflecting off the gold-tinted windows of Mandalay Bay sears into the eyes of attendees as they walk in.
+JUNE 22nd, LAS VEGAS, NV—Outside, the strip is blazing in the dry heat.
+The brightness of the sun reflecting off the gold-tinted windows of Mandalay Bay sears into attendees’ eyes as they walk in.
 But inside the convention center, the A/C blasts its own stinging waves of cold air.
 The desert is as harsh as you can imagine, but the city is managing—even thriving.

-The trade show and event industry is in a kind of desert.
-The unfortunate result of shutting everything down for more than a year has pushed many small event marketing companies to permanently close their doors.
+The trade show and event industries are in a kind of desert.
+The unfortunate result of shutting everything down for more than a year has pushed many small event marketing companies to close their doors permanently.
 But now that the world is getting out again, the need for event marketers and display providers is growing, leaving the remaining companies to absorb more businesses to the point of capacity.
-The industry is thriving, but in an increasingly difficult environment.
+The industry is thriving but in an increasingly complex environment.

-Though ExhibitorLIVE is a bit smaller than in the past, the need for respectable exhibit houses, the interest in new tech and the desire to grow one’s knowledge of trade show marketing remains high.
+Though EXHIBITORLIVE is a bit smaller than in the past, the need for respectable exhibit houses, the interest in new tech, and the desire to grow one’s knowledge of trade show marketing remain high.
 According to the Center for Exhibition Industry Research (CEIR)…

 - 49% of attendees and exhibitors report their satisfaction is either the same or higher than in 2019

 - 92% of exhibitors plan to continue exhibiting into 2023